phoebe-project/phoebe2-docs/api/phoebe.geomspace.md

 This is similar to `logspace`, but with endpoints specified directly.
 Each output sample is a constant multiple of the previous.

+.. versionchanged:: 1.16.0
+Non-scalar `start` and `stop` are now supported.

 Parameters
 ----------
-start : scalar
+start : array_like
-The starting value of the sequence. stop : scalar
+The starting value of the sequence. stop : array_like
 The final value of the sequence, unless `endpoint` is False.
 In that case, ``num + 1`` values are spaced over the interval in log-space, of which all but the last (a sequence of